 Managing to function but struggling to cope?
 It can help to talk freely and in confidence with someone whose life and relationships are separate from yours ...

-With impartial help to express yourself, clarify your thoughts and feelings, and review your ideas, decisions and beliefs, it becomes easier to make sense of what is happening.
+With impartial help to express yourself, unravel your thoughts and feelings, and review your ideas, decisions and beliefs it becomes easier to make sense of what's happening.
 It then becomes possible to explore your needs/wishes/options and find a way through.
 Perhaps it's difficult to put into words whatever is troubling you - maybe I can help you to find them?

 Training, qualifications & experience

-Diploma 2005 - Credit Rated by Napier University - Validated by COSCA.
+Diploma 2005 - Credit Rated by Napier University - Validated by COSCA

-Professional Indemnity & Public Liability Insured - Towergate Insurance.
+Professional Indemnity & Public Liability Insured

 Theoretical Approach: Integrative